 As if you needed another reason to venture into downtown Raleigh, I’m about to give you one more.
 Ashley Christensen is an award-winning chef, located in Raleigh and she owns five restaurants and bars scattered around downtown.
 This past weekend, I had the opportunity to visit one of her restaurants, Chuck’s Burgers.

-I love downtown Raleigh, I love the hustle and bustle, the sights and the spontaneous events that it hosts.
-Parades and arts and craft shows are just a few that come to mind.
+I love downtown Raleigh with it’s hustle and bustle, sights and the many spontaneous events that it hosts.
+Parades, street festivals, and arts and crafts shows are just a few that come to mind.
 Now that the weather is taking a turn for the warmer, I took my family and headed downtown this past weekend.
 We ran across a book store that had a Little Library out front.
 I was immediately charmed and decided to visit the shop.

 Spring is upon us and we’re ready for the season of light, fruity IPAs.
 One of our favorite local breweries is Gizmo Brew Works.
 Have you seen the crazy list of beers these guys offer?
 It’s bananas and we love it.
 With beers infused with eclectic flavors like lavender, French toast and peppermint, we’re not sure which beer to try first.